foxBMS/foxBMS-primary/doc/sphinx/software/modules/sysctrl/sysctrl.rst

 Description of States
 ---------------------

-The main states of the statemachine are
+The main states of the statemachine are:

 +-----+-----------------------------------+-----------------------------------------------------------------------------------------------+
 | Nr. | State                             | Description                                                                                   |